Leave this site

 The SIRO and Information Assurance Board will be kept informed of the records management status of the Force by means of regular reports and meetings.
 The Information Assurance Board meets on a quarterly basis.
 The Data Protection Officer reports regularly to the SIRO.

-Records management processes will be subject to regular audit to ensure their effectiveness in delivering records management services which adhere to requirements of law and comply with best practice promoted via MoPI guidance.
-These processes and this policy shall be subject to audit by the Force’s internal and/or external auditors as necessary.
-Findings will be reported to the SIRO and the Information Assurance Board.
+Records management processes will be subject to regular audit to ensure their effectiveness in delivering records management services which adhere to requirements of law and comply with best practice promoted via Information Management guidance.

 The Records and Data Quality Supervisor who has the responsibility for this policy, will update the policy in line with relative changes in legislation, ICO guidance, College of Policing guidance, NPCC guidance etc.